920232796/SETR-pytorch/README.md

 ```
 If the output size is (1, 1, 256, 256), the code runs successfully.

+## current examples
+1. task_mnist: The simplest example, using the Vit model to classify the minst dataset.

 ## more
 More examples will be updated later.